 If your credit score is severe, you have cause to be worried.
 A bad credit score indicates that you are a risk, which means that lenders might not be willing to loan you money or may charge extremely high-interest rates.
 You’ll likely pay more for insurance and might even lose job opportunities.
 One of the quickest and easiest ways to improve your credit is to review your credit reports frequently and dispute incorrect information.

 Under the FCRA, you have the right to know what is on your credit report.
 You also have the right to dispute information that is not correct.
-Although you cannot dispute your credit score, you can dispute the information in your report to get them fixed.
+Although you cannot dispute your credit score, you can dispute the information in your report with the help from an FCRA attorney to get them fixed.

 Additionally, credit reporting agencies must investigate disputes and are obligated to remove incorrect information under federal law.
 If negative information is removed, then it might result in positive changes in your report and could improve your credit score.